AnthonyHewins/tradovate/README.md

 ## Usage

-The current usage for this package is strictly for the websocket API.
+The current usage for this package is highly tilted toward the websocket API.
 The REST client has only the functionality to fetch a token.
 This is on purpose for now, because the websocket offers better performance and covers more use cases.
 Contributing to the REST client is easy if there's already implementations available for the socket

+For all use cases, you need the rest client:

 REST client: